Skip to main content

 This infographic visualizes data on child well-being by asking what it would look like if Colorado were a community with 100 children.

-If Colorado Were a Community with 100 Children - Infographic2014 Legislative Priorities
+If Colorado Were a Community with 100 Children - Infographic

 In preparation for the 2014 legislative session, we've prepared a list of legislative priorities.
 These priorities focus on the Children's Campaigns three core advocacy areas of child health, early childhood, and K-12 education.